 Welcome to Common Good Farm, a one of a kind mom & pop farm that produces certified organic and certified biodynamic vegetables and meat in Raymond, Nebraska!
 With over 20 years of farming, Ruth & Evrett’s dedication to the land and ecology shows in the diversity and quality of products they offer to the community.

-- Over 40 varieties of vegetables & herbs
+- Over 40 varieties of certified organic and biodynamic vegetables & herbs

-- Pastured-raised eggs (ranked in the top 5 by the Cornucopia Institute - for more information go to https://www.cornucopia.org/scorecard/eggs/!)
+- Pastured pork, grass-fed beef & pastured-raised eggs (eggs ranked in the top 5 by the Cornucopia Institute - for more information go to https://www.cornucopia.org/scorecard/eggs/!)